On this page:

 Usually only one kidney is affected.
 As the cancer grows it can affect how your kidney works and can cause problems.
 In most cases, the cancer is found before it has spread to other organs.

 Kidneys: what are they, and what do they do?

 The kidneys are small bean-shaped organs that lie at the back of your body, just below your ribcage, one on each side.
 There are normally two kidneys in your body, but you can survive with one.
 On top of each kidney is a tiny gland called the adrenal gland.

 The kidneys filter your blood to remove waste products.
 These waste products are then made into urine.

 The urine is carried from each kidney through a tube called a ureter to your bladder.
-Your bladder stores the urine until it is ready to leave your body - through the urethra in women and the tip of the penis in men.
+Your bladder stores the urine until it is ready to leave your body - through another tube called the urethra.

 Your kidneys make three important hormones: